apsislabs/apsisio/_posts/2016-04-17-communicating-estimates.md

 image: 'posts/time-train-station-clock-deadline.jpg'
 ---

 Communication is hard.
 It's also extremely important.
 We're lucky that in the field of software development miscommunication tends to lead to project delays instead of loss of life [^1].
-Estimates are _also_ hard.
-It's challenging to produce accurate estimates at all, but _even_ after a good estimate has been produced, comes the challenge of communicating about the estimate.
+Estimates are also hard.
+It's challenging to produce accurate estimates in the first place, but even after a good estimate has been produced, comes the challenging work of communicating the estimates to interested parties.

 There are two very common miscommunications that occur about an estimate: